-II.B.4.c) For programs approved for more than four fellows, there must be at least one core faculty member certified in hematology by the ABIM or the AOBIM for every 1.5 fellows. ^(Core)
+II.B.4.c) In programs approved for more than two fellows, there must be at least one core faculty member certified in interventional cardiology by the ABIM or the AOBIM for every 1.5 fellows.
+(Core)

+II.B.4.d)

-II.B.4.d) At a minimum, tThe required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated a minimum of -1 FTE 10 percent/FTE for educational and administrative responsibilities that do not involve direct patient care.
+At a minimum, tThe required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated a minimum of the transfer of the program and administrative.

+responsibilities that do not involve direct patient care.
 Additional support must be provided based on the program size as follows: (Core)